Papr-ai/papr-open-piksa/README.md

 You can deploy Papr Chat to Vercel with one click.
 Here's what you'll need:

 1. A [Papr](https://app.papr.ai) account for the memory features
-2. A database (we'll set up Neon automatically)
+2. A database (can set up Neon automatically via Vercel)
 3. An AI provider API key (xAI, OpenAI, Anthropic, etc.)

 Click the button below to clone and deploy: